 One of the most common contaminants secretly developing in homes throughout the New Jersey area is mold.
 Mold can grow indoors on wet or damp surfaces, such as wallpaper, ceiling tiles, carpets, insulation material, wood and drywall.
 In the presence of moisture, it only takes 24-48 hours for mold to begin to develop.
 If left unchecked, mold can spread and seriously impact both your quality of life and your home’s physical structure.
-If you suspect that mold has contaminated your South Jersey home, you should contact a certified mold inspector in New Jersey who will have the necessary training and tools to detect whether or not a mold problem exists and reveal the full extent of the problem.
+If you suspect that mold has contaminated your South Jersey home, you should contact a certified mold inspector in New Jersey who will have the necessary mold detection training and tools to determine whether or not a mold problem exists and reveal the full extent of the problem.

 If you are concerned about a potential mold problem in your NJ home, a professional mold inspector in South Jersey can help by doing the following: